udacity/frontend-nanodegree-resume/README.md

 ## Completed Project Link

-Access the finished resume [here](http://googledrive.com/host/0B9fvKmX-nM0UV0JrbXh2QkQ0MUE).
+Access the finished resume <a href="http://googledrive.com/host/0B9fvKmX-nM0UV0JrbXh2QkQ0MUE" target="_blank">here</a>.

 ## How do I complete this project?